Static Sites

 - Source upload — Your files are uploaded to build storage

-- Registry push — The built image is pushed to the DanubeData container registry
+- Store — The built image is stored securely, ready to deploy

 - Live — Your site is accessible at its URL with automatic TLS